OpenSource-Communities/intro/docs/becoming-a-maintainer/README.md

 ## Getting Started

 If you are taking this course on our GitHub repository, navigate to the [`intro.md` file](intro.md) to start the course.
-Alternatively, visit the [Becoming a Maintainer with OpenSauced on the website](https://opensauced.pizza/learn/becoming-a-maintainer/) and start reading!
+Alternatively, visit [Becoming a Maintainer with OpenSauced on the website](https://opensauced.pizza/learn/becoming-a-maintainer/) and start reading!

 :::tip